pace-neutrons/pace-developers/python_interface/design/03_pyHorace_description.md

 To facilitate all this wrapping, and to make the user syntax more natural, there is an automatic data conversion class, [`DataTypes`](https://github.com/mducle/hugo/blob/master/pyHorace/DataTypes.py), which converts data from Python to Matlab (`encode`) and vice versa (`decode`).
-Two particular use cases of this automatic conversion is to convert a Python list of numbers [directly](https://github.com/mducle/hugo/blob/master/pyHorace/DataTypes.py#L42) into a Matlab numerical array (Matlab would otherwise convert any Python list into a *cell* array which would give an error if the Matlab function was not expecting this);
+Two particular use cases of this automatic conversion are to convert a Python list of numbers [directly](https://github.com/mducle/hugo/blob/master/pyHorace/DataTypes.py#L42) into a Matlab numerical array (Matlab would otherwise convert any Python list into a *cell* array which would give an error if the Matlab function was not expecting this);
 and to [wrap `numpy` arrays](https://github.com/mducle/hugo/blob/master/pyHorace/TypeWrappers.py)